 Spear of Shojin

-Easily one of the most powerful items in TFT right now.
+Even though it received multiple nerfs, it's still a really good item for some champions.
 If a unit has a strong Special Ability that can be used multiple times in a fight, Spear of Shojin is going to work wonders on them.
 Pyke even wants to build two of them, since he has an extremely powerful CC in his ult, while as an Assassin he makes great use of the AD.
-Double Shojin Pyke is in my (and many other players) opinion the most overpowered unit in the game.
-Granted, you’re not guaranteed to get two Spears of Shojin in every game, but the rewards are simply too high, especially if you position him correctly.
+Double Shojin Pyke used to be a complete terror in the first patches of Teamfight Tactics - while not as opressive anymore, this item is still a really good choice for him.
 Other good and well-known choices are Aurelion Sol, Brand, Akali, Aatrox or Kayle.
 In the earlygame it can be temporary put on many different champions, including Ahri.

 Some interesting ones that people sometimes forget about are Lulu and Gangplank.
 Spear of Shojin Lulu is probably the most obnoxious early-to-mid game champion in TFT.
 Get her a strong frontline, so she can spam Wild Growths for additional health on your tanks and crowd control on your enemies.
 Combined with early Knights it’s pretty much unbeatable since she will ult her allies over and over.
 Gangplank’s Powder Kegs can do a lot of magic damage that can be really useful in Gunslinger or Blademaster comps.
 However, it might be difficult to keep him alive for multiple casts though.